Preparing students for baccalaureate (four-year) degrees

 ESCC transfer programs are designed to provide the freshman and sophomore years of the bachelor’s degree.
 The curriculum includes the English, history, mathematics, lab science, and social science courses necessary for transfer to a four-year, degree-granting institution.

 In selecting courses, students are expected to follow curricula guides for their intended majors and specializations.
 Students who plan to transfer to four-year colleges or universities are urged to acquaint themselves with the requirements of the institutions and major departments to which they intend to transfer.
 With careful planning, students may be able to meet both general education requirements and prerequisites for majors with the same courses, allowing greater flexibility in selecting electives.
-Students should consult counselors or academic advisors to select courses most appropriate for their curricula.
+Students should consult with counselors or academic advisors to select courses most appropriate for their curricula.

 Many ESCC courses are transferable as general electives even if they do not fulfill core requirements.